Yuheshpandian/369-CSS-EFFECTS/README.md

 | 003  | [Gradient_Background](CSS-EFFECTS/Gradient_Background_003/) |

-## Reason For The name-If you're interested
+## ❔ Reason For The name _(If you're interested)_
-So I'm a crazy fan of the most underated Inventor/Engineer, Nickolas Tesla.
+So I'm a crazy fan of the most underated Inventor/Engineer, *Nickolas Tesla*.
 I personally love his theories and inventions.
-His favorite number is 369, and mine to.
+His favorite number is `369`, and mine to.
 That is the sole reason for the name of this repository.

 ## 📜 License